Wake Island: U.S. National Historic Landmark and NRHP

-There is also danger of unexploded ordinance (UXO) on the atolls and submerged in reefs.
+There is also danger of unexploded ordnance (UXO) on the atolls and submerged in reefs.
 The island was surveyed in 2010 for historical items and structures, and during that time, various UXOs were encountered and destroyed.
 One issue with many of the structures was that the salty sea air caused corrosion on the reinforced concrete buildings and gun emplacements.

 In 2011, anthropological work discovered several more human remains on the island, at the site of the POW execution.
 The island was the initial burial site for American and Japanese dead from World War II.
 One of the issues with the human remains from the 1943 massacre was that they were buried, then dug up and reburied, then dug up again and reburied at Peacock Point in August 1945 in mass graves; those were exhumed yet again after the war and moved to the United States National Cemetery of the Pacific.
 At the national cemetery, both those who died during the battle for Wake or as POWs were interred and honored with a ceremony in 1953 in Hawaii.

 There are many memorials to historic events on the island.
 Memorials and historical sites include the 98 rock, Nitro rock, Wake Defenders Memorial, Harry Morrison and Civilian Construction Memorial, Japanese Memorial, Historical Command Post, Historical Aircraft Revetments, 8" Peale Island Gun, Pan Am Hotel and seaplane base remains.
 The islands are also noted for nature, including about 40,000 birds of 12 different types.
 One of the noted locations is Drifter's Reef Bar for those stationed on the island.